yapnaa/iconea-spacebar/tutorial/terminal-commands.md

 + php bin/console doctrine:fixtures:load

 #### The Criteria system is better than manually filtering, but, remember!
 Do not prematurely optimize.
 Get your app to production, then check for issues.
 But if you have a big collection and need to return only a small number of results, you should use Criteria immediately.

+ As I always like to say, deploy first, then see where you have problems.
+Using a tool like Blackfire.io makes it very easy to find real issues.